What is anaphylaxis?

 Q: Allergic reaction vs anaphylaxis – what is the difference?

 A: An allergy is an immune response to something that the body mistakenly perceives as a threat, such as pollen or animal dander.
-In most cases, people with allergies develop mild to moderate symptoms, which develop locally in the skin or eyes, for example.
+In most cases, people with allergies develop mild to moderate symptoms, which develop locally, e.g. as a skin rash or tearing eyes and a runny nose.

-Sometimes, exposure to a triggering allergen can cause anaphylaxis.
-This happens when a person’s immune system over-releases chemicals, so that the reaction involves the respiratory and/or cardiovascular system, which can be life threatening.
+Much more rarely, exposure to a triggering allergen can cause an anaphylactic reaction.
+This happens when a person’s immune system over-releases chemicals, leading to an entire-body reaction as opposed to a local allergy reaction.
+Anaphylaxis involves the respiratory and/or cardiovascular system, which can be life threatening.

 The recovery position involves six steps, to help ensure a person’s airway is kept clear and open and that any vomit or fluid won’t cause them to choke.
 For information on how to move someone into the recovery position, see this resource with instructions. ↩